pluxbiosignals/biosignalsnotebooks/README.md

 These examples are carried in a multitude of biosignals , from ECG, EDA, EMG, Accelerometer, Respiration among many others.
 The notebooks have a set of labels to help navigate among topics <a href="http://biosignalsplux.com/notebooks/Categories/MainFiles/by_tag_rev.php"><img src="https://image.ibb.co/cNnx6V/link.png" width="10px" height="10px" style="display:inline"></a>, types of signals <a href="http://biosignalsplux.com/notebooks/Categories/MainFiles/by_signal_type_rev.php"><img src="https://image.ibb.co/cNnx6V/link.png" width="10px" height="10px" style="display:inline"></a>, application area <a href="http://biosignalsplux.com/notebooks/Categories/MainFiles/biosignalsnotebooks_rev.php"><img src="https://image.ibb.co/cNnx6V/link.png" width="10px" height="10px" style="display:inline"></a> and complexity <a href="http://biosignalsplux.com/notebooks/Categories/MainFiles/by_diff_rev.php"><img src="https://image.ibb.co/cNnx6V/link.png" width="10px" height="10px" style="display:inline"></a> level to support the search for particular solutions.

-We encourage you to share new example ideas, to pose questions <a href="mailto:biosignalsnotebooks@plux.info">biosignalsnotebooks@plux.info</a>, and to make improvements or suggestion to this set of notebooks.
+We encourage you to share new example ideas, to pose questions info@plux.info, and to make improvements or suggestion to this set of notebooks.

 **Be inspired on how to make the most of your biosignals!**